aschn/gnuplot-colorbrewer/README.md

 Usage
 -----

+First, choose your desired color scheme by perusing [ColorBrewer](http://colorbrewer2.org/) and the PostScript files included in the <code>examples</code> directory.
+I also like the concise [colormap reference](http://www.scipy.org/Cookbook/Matplotlib/Show_colormaps) in the Matplotlib Cookbook.

 To use any color scheme, just load it before calling <code>plot</code> or <code>splot</code> in your gnuplot script or interactive session.
 For example:

-      load 'path/to/qualitative/Set1.plt'
+      load 'path/to/sequential/Greens.plt'

 When plotting lines or points, add the property <code>linestyle i</code> (aka <code>ls i</code>) to your <code>plot</code> call to use color number <code>i</code>.
+For example:

+     load 'path/to/qualitative/Paired.plt'
+     plot cos(x) ls 1, sin(x) ls 2

 All non-color properties (e.g., point style) will match the defaults for the first 8 line types.
 If you want to modify other properties, simply copy the contents of the color scheme plt file into your plotting script and modify each line style there.

 When plotting using a continuous color palette, simply use your usual <code>splot</code> call.
+To use a reversed color palette, include the line <code>set palette negative</code> before plotting.
+For example, this snippet plots a surface with low values colored blue and high values colored red:

+     load 'path/to/diverging/RdBu.plt'
+     set palette negative
+     splot cos(x) w pm3d

-Full example code and output is available in each directory for both line and palette modes.
-For example, to produce the output at <code>qualitative/qualitative_colored_lines.ps</code>, run the command
+Full example code and output is available for both line and palette modes.
+For example, to produce the output at <code>examples/qualitative_colored_lines.ps</code>, run the command

+     cd path/to/examples
-     gnuplot path/to/qualitative/qualitative_colored_lines.plt
+     gnuplot qualitative_colored_lines.plt

 Credits
 ------

-gnuplot-colorbrewer is written and maintained by Anna Schneider [<annarschneider@gmail.com>](mailto:annarschneider+github@gmail.com).
+gnuplot-colorbrewer is written and maintained by Anna Schneider <[annarschneider@gmail.com](mailto:annarschneider+github@gmail.com)>.
 ColorBrewer is a project of Cynthia Brewer, Mark Harrower, and The Pennsylvania State University.

 License
 -------